LiorAvrahami/efipy/README.md

 >  - b_recursive - defaults to False. if True, will search recursively in sub-folders. if False will limit search to current dir.
 >  - files_filter - defaults to "*" (allows any path). a filter to limit search results for files, see "glob" for further details.
 >  - b_yield_folders - defaults to False. weather to pass paths to folders (not files) to func as well (if you want to iterate on folders as well as files)
+>  - number_of_threads - defaults to 1. the number of threads to be used in order to concurrently run on all files. select 1 in order to loop on files linearly.
+>  - b_skip_errors - defaults to True. if True, then when error occurs while running func, prints it's traceback, and then proceeds to run func on the next path to be iterated.
+>  - errors_log_file - defaults to None. if not None, prints error logs to the file at the path given. file is created & cleared when this function is called.
 >  - b_progress_bar - if true uses tqdm to display progress of file iteration.

 returns: